 Wouldn’t you just love to enjoy a relaxing bath?
 If you’ve decided it’s time to pamper yourself and get away from daily stresses, then you’ll love this DIY bath tray.
-We’ll show you how to make this practical project using boards from wooden pallets, so you can enjoy a drink, film or your favourite book while you soak!
+We’ll show you how to make this wooden bath tray using boards from pallets, so you can enjoy a drink, film or your favourite book while you soak!

 A hot bath is a great way to relieve the stress of the working week.
 It also has many health benefits such as eliminating toxins, increasing blood flow, improving the lymphatic system and helping prevent skin diseases.
-So let’s get started!
+What’s not to love?

 Tools and materials

-The tools you will need to make the bath tray are as follows:
+The tools you will need to make the wooden bath tray are as follows:

 You will also need the following materials: